yetzt/counterclock/readme.md

 #### Official Timeout

-Pressing Button A will end the official Timeout and the device will switch to Lineup Mode.
+Pressing Button A or B will end the official Timeout and the device will switch to Lineup Mode.

+When the Period Clock was at unter 30 seconds at the end of the last jam, Button A will resume the Period Clock, Button B will not.
+Use Button B at your discretion when an Official Timeout is called after a Team Timeout or Official Review to prevent the Official Timeout from killing the otherwise set Jam.
+(Yes, that's a bit mindboggling.)

 #### Team Timeout